cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 cypress run --record
 ```

-Now as soon as tests finish running, you'll see them in the [Dashboard](https://on.cypress.io/dashboard) and in the Runs tab of the Desktop Application.
+Now as soon as tests finish running, you'll see them in the {% url 'Dashboard' https://on.cypress.io/dashboard %} and in the Runs tab of the Desktop Application.

 ![Runs List](https://cloud.githubusercontent.com/assets/1271364/22800330/ff6c9474-eed6-11e6-9a32-8360d64b1071.png)